For more information about Local Law 196 you can send an email to LocalLaw196@buildings.nyc.gov

 We continuously work hard to bring you the most current training while providing exceptional service.
 We understand the importance of staying on top of the latest industry regulations.

 Maintain a safe working environment and avoid hefty fines - schedule an OSHA class with us today.
-Choose from 10–hour /30-hour, English, Spanish, Polish, our location or yours!
+Choose from 10–hour/30-hour, English, Spanish, Polish, or Russian, our location or yours!
 Group discounts also available.

 Schedule a class here